swiftlang/swift-experimental-string-processing/Documentation/Evolution/MatchingSemantics.md

 // Prints "age [0x2c, 0x00, 0x00, 0x00]"
 ```

 The example above shows another aspect of mode-switching, which is that some metacharacters carry an implicit mode.
 The initial byte literal, expressed as `\x10`, can only match that exact byte in the input collection, no matter what semantic mode the regular expression is executed in.
-Similarly, a Unicode property metacharacter such as `\p{Letter}` always matches at the Unicode scalar value level, even if the regular expression is using byte semantics at the time.

 You can also use specific wildcard metacharacters to match an element at a specific level, even when matching in a different mode:

 - `\X` matches a single `Character`
 - `\U` matches a single Unicode scalar
-- `\C` matches a single byte
+- `\C` matches a single byte (spelling tbd)

 The last lever available is to turn off Unicode support within metacharacters like `\d` and `\w`.
-After specifying the `a` flag (tbd), these metacharacters will only match the ASCII subset of their more general character class.
+After specifying the `P` flag, these metacharacters will only match the ASCII subset of their more general character class.
 For more detail, see [Character Classes for String Processing][character-classes-for-string-processing].

 ## Detailed Design

-The standard library should include a single `Regex` type, which by default matches at the `Character` level, using the same semantics as `String` equality comparisons.
-The `Regex` type provides API for changing those defaults, or you can use modifiers within a regular expression literal to change the matching semantics for portions of the expression.
-Swift regular expresssions have three modes that affect the matching semantics:
+Swift regular expressions will by default match at the `Character` level, using the same semantics as `String` equality comparisons.
+The regular expression type provides API for changing those defaults, or you can use modifiers within a regular expression literal to change the matching semantics for portions of the expression.
+Regular expresssions have three modes that affect the matching semantics:

 - `Character` semantics (`X`)
 - Unicode scalar semantics (`u`)